philgyford/python-halftone/README.md

 ### `save_channels`

+Either `None`, `"color"` or `"grayscale"`.
 Whether to also save each of the four CMYK channels as separate images.
 If `None`, then this isn't done.
-If `"color"` four extra files will be saved, one per channel.
-If `"grayscale"`, then the same but each of those channel files will be grayscale.
+If `save_channels="color"` four extra files will be saved, one per channel.
+If `save_channels="grayscale"`, then the same but each of those channel files will be grayscale.
 The files will have the color letter appended to the filename, like `puppy_halftoned_c.jpg` for the cyan channel.
+Has no effect if `style="grayscale"`.

 Default: `None`